-The Image Worktable is where you import fabric scans.
+When the fabric images need edited, you need to import them to the Image Worktable first.
 Click the Import Image tool to open the Import dialog.
 This dialog lets you navigate to the location of the file you saved and want to import.
 EQ8 can import the following formats: bitmap (.bmp), GIF (.gif), JPEG (.jpg), PNG (.png) and TIFF (.tif).
-The most common file formats for scanning and web images are jpg and png.
+The most common file formats for scanning and web images are JPG and PNG.

 When you open any image, EQ will display the image so that it fits your screen.
 The way it fits your screen depends on the image’s resolution as well as the screen resolution of your computer’s display.
 The zoom level will display as a percentage in the palette.
 Click View Actual Size, and then click Fit to Window to observe the difference.